QUITE: A Query Rewrite System Beyond Rules with LLM Agents: Experiment

 \textbf{Baselines}.
-We compare our system against the following state-of-the-art query rewrite baselines: \begin{itemize}[leftmargin=*, noitemsep, topsep=0pt] \item \textbf{LearnedRewrite (LR)~\cite{lr}} uses a Monte Carlo Tree Search (MCTS) algorithm with a learned cost estimation model to explore a SQL policy tree of rewrite rule orders.
-We adopt the original implementation and use the cost estimation model provided in their official code repository. \item \textbf{LLM-R\textsuperscript{2}~\cite{llm-r2}} is a rule-based query rewrite system built on Apache Calcite~\cite{apache}.
-It uses LLM's In-Context Learning (ICL) ability to select query rewrite rules according to high quality demonstration queries. \item \textbf{LLM Agent} rewrites queries using an individual LLM agent.
-To ensure a fair comparison, this LLM agent can access target database statistics and our SQL corrector for self-reflection. \item \textbf{R-bot~\cite{r-bot}} is an LLM-based system that leverages an embedded retrieval-augmented generation (RAG) knowledge base and reflective reasoning to select promising rewrite rules.
+We compare our system against the following state-of-the-art query rewrite baselines: \begin{itemize}[leftmargin=*, noitemsep, topsep=0pt] \item \textbf{LearnedRewrite (LR) (SIGMOD 2022) ~\cite{lr}} uses a Monte Carlo Tree Search (MCTS) algorithm with a learned cost estimation model to explore a SQL policy tree of rewrite rule orders.
+We adopt the original implementation and use the cost estimation model provided in their official code repository. \item \textbf{LLM-R\textsuperscript{2} (VLDB 2025)~\cite{llm-r2}} is a rule-based query rewrite system built on Apache Calcite~\cite{apache}.
+It uses LLM's In-Context Learning (ICL) ability to select query rewrite rules according to high quality demonstration queries. \item \textbf{R-bot (VLDB 2025)~\cite{r-bot}} is an LLM-based system that leverages an embedded retrieval-augmented generation (RAG) knowledge base and reflective reasoning to select promising rewrite rules. \item \textbf{LLM Agent} rewrites queries using an individual LLM agent.
+To ensure a fair comparison, this LLM agent can access target database statistics and our SQL corrector for self-reflection. \end{itemize}